JETSCAPE/SummerSchool2023/July19_Hydro/README.md

 ## (6) HOMEWORK
 ## Reproduce the hadron and jet $p_T$-spectra in p-p collision at 5.02 TeV

+Users can use the the xml parameter file `jetscape_user_iMATTERMCGlauberMUSIC.xml` and run this X-SCAPE code `PythiaIsrMUSIC` to accumulates enough events.
+Users can reproduce the following results of $p_T$-spectra of hadrons and jets from low $p_T$ to high $p_T$ in p-p collisions.

 <img src="figs/hadron_spectra.png" alt="4" width="800"/>

 <img src="figs/jet_spectra.png" alt="4" width="800"/>

-Users can even find the method to improve the discriptions, such as include quark coalescence hadronzation contributions, or use Bayesian analyse to find a better parameter set.
-Then it would be a great work.
+The current results are not prefect yet.
+For example,  $p_T$-spectra of hadron at intermediate $p_T$ is below data.
+Users can find the method to improve the discriptions, such as include quark coalescence hadronzation contributions, or use Bayesian analyse to find a better parameter set.
+It would be a great work.

 ## (7) Install some missing python packages and test open jupyter notebook through docker